 Total Cost of Services Rendered $ZZ,ZZZ

 Just as similar to professionals, mechanics often attend training.
-So why isn’t training one of the lines?
+Why isn’t training one of the lines?
 Well, in the professional license situation, it is required by law; in the auto trades industry it is highly encouraged.
 This means that in the auto repair financial reporting, training is customarily an overhead expense.
 However, as the owner of a repair shop, you may place it in the cost of services rendered, but be consistent from year to year.

-So an often asked question relates to the owner of the company.
+An often asked question relates to the owner of the company.
 It is normal for the owner to work and provide services too.
 You see in the medical profession and in the professional services industry.
-So where do we put their respective earnings?
+Where do we put their respective earnings?
 Where the predominant time of the owner is spent should be the location of his/her compensation.
 In the medical practice, it is obviously in the costs of services section.
 In something like an engineering firm, usually the owner spends more time courting potential clients and marketing the business.
 Therefore, his compensation would be located in the overhead section of the profit and loss statement.

 Cost of Meals Served